ibm-cloud-docs/activity-tracker/archive.md

 If you get an error when you save the configuration, the verification process fails.
 Check your configuration and retry again.

+## Limitations
+{: #archive_limitations}

+* You cannot archive data to a bucket that has a retention policy configured.